acfr/RobustNeuralNetworks.jl/docs/src/examples/lbdn_curvefit.md

 ```math
 f(x) = \sin(x) + \frac{1}{N}\sin(Nx)
 ```
-Our aim is to demonstrate how to train a model in `RobustNeuralNetworks.jl`, and how toset constraints to ensure the model naturally satisfies some user-defined robustness certificate.
+Our aim is to demonstrate how to train a model in `RobustNeuralNetworks.jl`, and how to set constraints to ensure the model naturally satisfies some user-defined robustness certificate.
 We'll follow the steps below to fit an LBDN model to our function ``f(x)``:
 1. Generate training data
 2. Define a model with a Lipshitz bound (maximum slope) of `1.0`
 3. Define a loss function